memelissa/cse15l-lab-reports/lab-report-4-week-8.md

 For snippet 2, a small (<10 lines) code change can  account for parentheses, brackets, and escaped brackets.
 In this case, we may consider utilizing a while loop with an int variable that increments at every open bracket/parentheses and decreases in value with every close bracket/parentheses.
 If the count reaches or is greater than 1, the outer parantheses/brackets are ignored and the innor ones are treated as the links.

 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

+For snippet 3, it would require a code change greater than 10 lines in order to account for the newlines in brackets and parentheses.
+This complex code change might require a method that continues to look for parentheses and brackets after a line break, as opposed to referring to the indexes of each specific character.